vigji/cainjb/pages/page_91.md

 **Annotated text**:
 `In my youth I had been worried that I bore the same name as Newbolts admiral and Shakespeares sergeant, and it had irked me when, in my student days, I had been known as the Smiler with the Knife.
 Afterwards I found it better in practice to capitalise my third letter.`

 `The Blue Rocket was still going down next day ; in fact, I knew too much to let it go up.
-It even seemed to be succeeding.`
+It even seemed to be succeeding.` Blue rocket -> Aconitum

 `The snowy-banded, dilettante, delicate-handed?
 At least I was the last.` "And thicker, until I heard no longer / The snowy-banded, dilettante, / Delicate-handed priest intone;" [_Maud; A Monodrama_, Alfred Tennyson](https://www.telelib.com/authors/T/TennysonAlfred/verse/maud/maud.html)